Why Autism Dads Matter…The Power of Father-Child Relationships

 Conclusion

-By embracing these roles, autism dads can make a significant and positive impact on their child's life, promoting growth, resilience, and overall well-being.
+By embracing these roles, autism dads can make a significant and positive impact on their children's lives, promoting growth, resilience, and overall well-being.

 So let's hear it for the dads out there!